 We will try to let you know as quickly as possible whether funding will be forthcoming.
 And if you are unable to attend the conference after you have received the award, you must return the full amount of the award to the Department of Communication Studies.

 * In other words, travel awards are possible only for those students who are on the Twin Cities campus, and not working elsewhere.

-The Graduate School, through a generous grant from the Bush Foundation, has inaugurated a greatly expanded Graduate Fellowship Program.
+The College of Liberal Arts, offers one-year fellowships for outstanding incoming graduate students.
 This fellowship program has as its primary purpose the recruitment of outstanding students to the graduate programs of the University of Minnesota.
 Only students who will enter the Graduate School of the University of Minnesota for the first time in a given year may be nominated.

 Each graduate field is allowed to nominate from two to four applicants for these fellowships.
 If that remains the case, and we expect it to, persons interested should indicate "Graduate Fellowship" on their application for financial aid, the form used for all such applications, including teaching assistantships, and submit the application directly to the Department.
 We shall select nominees.
 Early and complete applications are vital.
 Mid to late December is recommended.
 Three letters of recommendation are required for fellowship applicants.
 These must not only be glowing, but also specific.
 We shall need all material before January 1, 2010.
 Since this is an all University competition, GRE scores, and GPA must be outstanding.